 🧑🏻💻 Where to work from in Kotor

 - Kotor Nest Coworking and Coliving: Located in an ancient building, Kotor Nest offers a great coworking and coliving arrangement.
-A month at Kotor Nest starts at 420 Euro for a private bedroom with a shared bathroom and 600 Euro with a private bedroom and ensuite bathroom.
+A month at Kotor Nest starts at 420 Euro for a private bedroom with a shared bathroom and 600 Euro for a private bedroom and ensuite bathroom.

 - Astoria Café: Located inside the Boutique Hotel Astoria in the old town, you find the Astoria Café with a great breakfast menu, lunch specials, and dinner options.
 It is a good place to work when in the old town, with stable wifi and no crowds.

 - Forza Café: This is a great place near Sea Gate, and is suitable for an afternoon break.
-Forza Café serves tasty food and has a wide selection of drinks at an affordable price.
+Forza Café serves tasty food and has a wide selection of drinks at an affordable prices.

 🚊 How to travel around Montenegro

 - Bus: Montenegro is a smaller country and offers a very good bus network with more than 500 combinations.
 The average speed is 35km/h but intercity buses using the highways drive faster, of course.
 In fact, they drive so fast that one might feel unwell.
 A bus trip from Podgorica to Kotor takes between 2 and 3 hours, and a ticket is between 5 and 10 Euros.
 Check the bus connections and fees here.

 - Train: By taking the train, you can visit Kotor Bay, Bar, Kolašin, and Podgorica.